AndrewBrown77/conflict-resolution/README.md

 ## This is a subheading created locally

-All of this content dded to the reade file has been added from my lcoal github repository
+All of this content dded to the reade file has been added from my local git repositroy